kingofshibaxyzlab/king-job/frontend/README.md

-# King Job Platform - Frontend
+# ShibaWork 🦊 Platform - Frontend

 ## Project Overview

-This is the React.js frontend for the King Job platform, providing a user-friendly interface for creating, managing, and collaborating on blockchain-powered job postings.
+This is the React.js frontend for the ShibaWork 🦊 platform, providing a user-friendly interface for creating, managing, and collaborating on blockchain-powered job postings.

 ## Prerequisites